-In the summer of 2008, adelphi consult GmbH and adelphi research gGmbH introduced an environmental management system in accordance with the European EMAS regulation at all Berlin offices.
+In the summer of 2008, adelphi consult GmbH introduced an environmental management system in accordance with the European EMAS regulation at all Berlin offices.
 The management system was validated and registered in October 2008.
 After moving to Alt-Moabit in September 2016, our environmental management system was redesigned and adapted to the current office location.
-Our system has been revalidated in July 2017 (valid until 2021).
+Our system has been revalidated in November 2021 (valid until 2025).

-To compensate for our CO2 emissions we work together with firstclimate, an integrated carbon asset management company that offers products and services related to the trading of emission reduction credits and invests in greenhouse gas abatement projects around the world which are verified to the highest international standards.
+To compensate for our CO2 emissions we work together with First Climate, an integrated carbon asset management company that offers products and services related to the trading of emission reduction credits and invests in greenhouse gas abatement projects around the world which are verified to the highest international standards.

-In order to reduce these negative effects, the purpose of the project is to encourage and support the dissemination of efficient cook stoves, which enable user to reduce their fuel consumption by 35–50%.
+In order to reduce these negative effects, the purpose of the project is to encourage and support the dissemination of efficient cook stoves, which enable user to reduce their fuel consumption by 35–50 percent.
 This not only reduces emissions, but also the financial burden on families.
 The cook stoves are produced and distributed locally, which creates regional added value, generates employment and provides income to the local population.